Square Enix: Post-restructuring and RPG development (2013–2021)

 In March 2013, Square Enix India opened in Mumbai; however the office was closed in April 2014 and reopened five years later.
 As well as Square Enix Latin America in Mexico, which was closed in 2015.
 A mobile studio called Smileworks was founded in Indonesia in June 2013; however it was closed in January 2015.
 In 2014, Square Enix Collective launched, an indie developer service provider headed by Phil Elliot.
 Also in 2014, Square Enix signed a strategic alliance and cooperation with Japanese and French video game companies, Bandai Namco Entertainment and Ubisoft; it has served as the Japanese publisher of video games and crossover productions since 2009.

-In March 2014, following the success of Bravely Default, Square Enix said it will "go back to their roots" and focus on creating content that will appeal to their core audience.
+In March 2014, following the success of Bravely Default, Square Enix said it will "go back to their roots" and focus on creating content that will appeal to its core audience.
 Karl Stewart, vice president of strategic marketing at Square Enix for North America and Europe, left the company that month.
 In 2015, Square created a new studio known as Tokyo RPG Factory to develop what was then dubbed Project Setsuna.
 Around 2015, Square Enix's Western divisions began "officially working across LA and London".

 In January 2017, Norwegian studio Artplant purchased former Eidos franchise Project I.G.I.
 On February 21, 2017, the formation of a new studio Studio Istolia was announced.
 The studio, headed by Hideo Baba, would be working on the new RPG Project Prelude Rune.
 In November 2017, IO Interactive conducted a management buyout from Square Enix and the Hitman IP was transferred to the studio.
 In September 2018, COO Mike Sherlock died, with Square Enix's executive team assuming his immediate responsibilities.
-In 2018, Square Enix branded their third party publishing division Square Enix External Studios, which is headed by Jon Brooke and Lee Singleton.
+In 2018, Square Enix branded its third party publishing division Square Enix External Studios, which is headed by Jon Brooke and Lee Singleton.
 John Heinecke was appointed as CMO for Americas and Europe in October 2018.

 Baba departed the studio in early 2019, and shortly after this, Studio Istolia was closed, and Project Prelude Rune cancelled following an assessment of the project, with its staff being reassigned to different projects within the company.
 In 2019, Square Enix opened an Indian office again, now in Bangalore, which expanded into publishing mobile games for the Indian market in 2021.
-In June 2020, Square Enix donated $2.4 million to charities around their Western studios and offices for the Black Lives Matter cause and COVID-19, which were partially raised from sales of its discounted Square Enix Eidos Anthology bundle.
+In June 2020, Square Enix donated $2.4 million to charities around its Western studios and offices for the Black Lives Matter cause and COVID-19, which were partially raised from sales of its discounted Square Enix Eidos Anthology bundle.
 In March 2021, Forever Entertainment, a Polish studio, was reported to be working to bring several of Square Enix's properties to modern systems.
-A new mobile studio called Square Enix London Mobile, working on Tomb Raider Reloaded and an unannounced title based on Avatar: The Last Airbender with Navigator Games, was announced on 20 October 2021.
+A new mobile studio called Square Enix London Mobile, working on Tomb Raider Reloaded and an unannounced title based on Avatar: The Last Airbender with Navigator Games, was announced on October 20, 2021.